 Take time to practice your talk before your presentation.
 Session chairs must keep a tight schedule, so be sure to time yourself.
 Run through your presentation and anticipate possible questions.

 Advice and techniques on improving your oral and poster research presentations.

 Webinar: Improving Your Undergraduate Research Presentation

 Attend Your Session

 Come early and introduce yourself to the session chair.
-It is polite for you to attend your entire session, so be attentive from the first talk through to the last.
-If something prevents you from staying for the full session, you should be certain at least one speaker before your scheduled talk.
+It is polite to attend the entire session, so be attentive from the first talk to the last.
+If something prevents you from staying for the full session, be sure to see at least one speaker before your scheduled talk.